 - Any reference to the author's identity should be removed from the submitted manuscript (excluding title/cover page) for the purpose of double-blind peer review.

 - Manuscripts should respect the Chicago Manual of Style for references (footnotes and bibliography).
 Consult the Chicago-Style Citation Quick Guide (Online).

 - An abstract of no more than 200 words should be included, followed by five keywords, at the beginning of the article.

 - All manuscripts must be original and not under consideration with another publication or in another form, such as a chapter of a book.
 Authors of submitted papers are obligated not to submit their paper for publication elsewhere until an editorial decision is rendered from CHRY.
 Authors of accepted papers are prohibited from publishing the results in other publications that appear before the paper is published in the Yearbook, unless they receive written approval for doing so from the CYHR Executive Editor.

 - All articles are subjected to a double-blind peer review before being accepted for publication.
-Final decisions on publication rest with the Executive Editor and the Editor-in-Chief.
+Final decisions on publication rest with the Managing Editor and the Editor-in-Chief.